 Please do not use harsh chemicals such as bleach to clean your microwave.
 Baking soda, lemons and vinegar are all acceptable products to clean the microwave with.

 You should clean your microwave every time you use it with a damp cloth, and then do a deep clean on it once a week.

 Is a dirty microwave dangerous?

 A dirty microwave is very dangerous for your health and your home.
-Not only does bacteria grow on leftover food particles in the microwave, those food particles can catch fire when you’re making your next meal.
+Not only does bacteria grow on leftover food particles in the microwave, but those food particles can also catch fire when you’re making your next meal.

 Can an old microwave make you sick?